nebula-plugins/nebula-plugins.github.io/documentation/plugin_overview.md

 A feature provided by Maven that is missing from Gradle is the `<developers/>` section, which denotes the contact information for the owners of the project.
 The purpose of the  [gradle-contacts-plugin](https://github.com/nebula-plugins/gradle-contacts-plugin) is to provide comparable features to Gradle.

 Check out the [gradle-contacts-plugin GitHub page](https://github.com/nebula-plugins/gradle-contacts-plugin) for details on how to use it.

-### gradle-extra-configurations-plugin
-The goal of this plugin is to make it easier to add either an `optional` or `provided` configuration to an existing Gradle project.

-Check out the [gradle-extra-configurations-plugin page](https://github.com/nebula-plugins/gradle-extra-configurations-plugin) for details on how to use it.

-### gradle-override-plugin
-This plugin allows you to override arbitrary Gradle properties via command line args.
-Convenient if you want to quickly change values that are normally static for one off builds.

-Check out the [gradle-override-plugin page](https://github.com/nebula-plugins/gradle-override-plugin) for details on how to use it.

 ### nebula-clojure-plugin
 An opinionated plugin that wraps the [clojuresque](https://bitbucket.org/clojuresque/clojuresque) gradle plugin, removing the [Clojars](https://clojars.org/) logic.